sampotts/plyr/readme.md

 ## Fullscreen

 Fullscreen in Plyr is supported for all browsers that [currently support it](http://caniuse.com/#feat=fullscreen).
-If you're using the default CSS, you can also use a "full browser" mode which will use the full browser window by adding the `player-fullscreen` class to your container.
+If you're using the default CSS, you can also use a "full browser" mode which will use the full browser window by adding the `plyr-fullscreen` class to your container.

 ## Browser support